 When is the best time to travel to Brazil?

-Best times to travel to Brazil varies depending on what you wish to see and do.
+The best times to travel to Brazil vary depending on what you wish to see and do.
 However, the most popular time to visit is between August and October when spring arrives.

 Is there transportation within Brazil?

-Brazil is a family friendly country that offers activities and attractions that all ages can enjoy.
-It is full of family-friendly hotels and plenty of interactive activities geared for children.
+Brazil is a family-friendly country that offers activities and attractions that all ages can enjoy.
+It is full of family-friendly hotels and plenty of interactive activities geared toward children.
 Brazil also offers an abundance of beaches and wildlife viewing opportunities for families to enjoy together.

 How welcoming is Brazil to LGBTQ travellers and families?

 Brazilians know how to throw a party and are known for their love of music, dance and festivals, the most famous of all being Carnival.
-Rio Carnival is the largest carnival in the world, held every year in March, with 5 days of outrageous floats, Samba dancers, colorful costumes and high energy music.
-Brazil also has plenty more festivals throughout the year such as Salvador Bahia Festival (February), Festival Junina in June, Parintins Folklore festival in the amazonas (end of June).
+Rio Carnival is the largest carnival in the world, held every year in March, with 5 days of outrageous floats, Samba dancers, colorful costumes and high-energy music.
+Brazil also has plenty more festivals throughout the year such as the Salvador Bahia Festival (February), the Festival Junina in June, Parintins Folklore festival in the Amazonas (end of June).

 Get a Trip Quote Order a Brochure